-Reference : SCH039 Grade F

-Job Title : Autism Support Worker

-Main Job Purpose : To assist in the support and inclusion of children with a wide range of special educational needs and difficulties within the Academy.
+Reference : SCH039 Grade F Job Title : ELSA - Autism Support Worker Main Job Purpose : To assist in the support and inclusion of children with autism and a wide range of special educational needs and difficulties within the Academy.
 The ages of the pupils involved will be from 5 to 16 range.
+To support the development of pupils emotional literacy and social skills through specific and targeted intervention.
 To support pupils' academic and social communication needs (linked to diagnosis of autism) and to support positive social and emotional wellbeing, enabling them to engage in learning in and out of the school environment.